 Cook Off Any Excess Liquid

-At this point I take the lid off and let the Chikuzen cook for another 10-15 minutes.
-There should only be a tablespoon or two of liquid left when you’re done cooking.
+At this point, I take the lid off and let the Chikuzen cook for another 10-15 minutes.
+There should only be a couple tablespoons of liquid left when you’re done cooking.
 Most of the flavorful liquid will have been absorbed into the other ingredients, so each bite is a flavor bomb.
 Stir in the snow peas and then this rustic beauty is ready to serve!

 - 8 small dried shiitake mushrooms (about 1 oz)